CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/getting-started-page-migrate-windows-servers-to-azure-hol.md

 - **Networking configuration:** Modify replicated VM settings to ensure proper networking, including static private IP assignments for seamless integration.

-- **Server Migration :** Select Azure VM as the destination, choose to shut down VMs before migration for minimal data loss, and monitor progress through the Jobs section.
+- **Server Migration:** Select Azure VM as the destination, choose to shut down VMs before migration for minimal data loss, and monitor progress through the Jobs section.
 Verify the creation of VM, network interface, and disk resources in the target resource group after migration.

 ## Prerequisites